 I love decorating bedrooms, in particular master bedrooms.
 Let’s face it, they are the most important rooms in our homes – it’s where you start and end your day, curl up with a book, and connect with your partner.
 The state of your space can profoundly affect your mood and how well you drift off to sleep and how you rise to face the day.

 Unfortunately, bedrooms are often the most forgotten, passed over rooms!
 It’s often thought – since no one is going to see it, why bother!
 Why bother?
 Because you deserve a beautiful, relaxing space to wind down and start the day in!
 I’m reminded of that IKEA commercial, where the homeowners intentionally keep their bedroom doors open while entertaining to show off their spectacular space.
 We should all have a space we’re that proud of.

 When I get to do a bedroom for a client, I love creating a truly special, sanctuary-like space.
 This can be achieved while still keeping the space fun, with injections of your personality and story.
 There are however some rules I like to follow.

 1) The 3 S’s

 The bedroom should be for sleep, de-stressing and sex.
 Period.
 No computers, cell phones and most importantly TVs!
-The only there should ever be any videos in your bedroom is if you’re watching a https://www.tubev.sex/?hl=he to get yourselves in the mood.
 Treating your bedroom like a sanctuary will enhance the rest and relaxation you get.
-Let curling up in bed and watching TV be a treat for when you’re staying in hotels, not a every night thing.
+Speaking of relaxation, a floor lamp is a great accessory and can be added to any room to help create a comfortable atmosphere and ambience you may want.
+Let curling up in bed and watching TV be a treat for when you’re staying in hotels, not an every night thing.